Honda F1 2026 Feature

 In 2026, Honda will compete in Formula One alongside the Aston Martin Aramco Formula One™ Team as a factory team.
 As the sport enters a new era of electrification, Formula One serves as a proving ground to refine both technology and people at the highest level of competition.

-This feature highlights the passion behind Honda’s decision, while tracing the technologies involved, the history of Honda’s Formula One challenge, and more.
+This feature highlights the passion behind Honda’s decision, the history of Honda F1, and the basics of Formula One.

 -